MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ##### R Server 9.0.1 for Windows

-As noted, installation of R Server or R Client on Windows delivers the new [MicrosoftML package](microsoftML-introduction.md) for machine learning.
+As noted, installation of R Server or R Client on Windows delivers the new [Overview of MicrosoftML algorithms](overview-microsoftml-functions.md) for machine learning.

 Additionally, this release adds a simplified setup program for an  Server installation on Windows.
 This setup is in addition to SQL Server Setup, which continues to be a viable option for installation.